I want a home some day. How should I prepare?

-• Understand benefits of homeownership.
+- Understand the benefits of homeownership.

-• Prioritize a home against other goals.
+- Balance a home against other goals.

-• Get your finances in order and save intentionally.
+- Get your finances in order and save intentionally.

 Just because homeownership is further away doesn’t mean you aren’t curious.
 There are a variety of reasons to commit to such a large financial and life decision.

-What are the benefits to owning a home?
+What are the benefits of owning your home?

-Even if you don't buy a home, you still need to pay something for lodging.
+Even if you don’t buy a home, you still need to pay something for lodging.
 For most people, this is in the form of monthly rent.
-When you buy a home and pay a mortgage, you're actually saving into a permanent asset.
-Plus, you get the automatic protection against rising rent costs.
+When you buy a home and pay a mortgage, you’re actually saving into a permanent asset.
+Plus, you get automatic protection against rising rent costs.
 See how to value a home as an asset

-The most significant benefits to owning a home are likely not financial.
+The most significant benefits to owning your home are likely not financial.
 You want to buy a home because you want a place to call your own, a place that gives you freedom to live the life you want.
-Your reasons are often justifiably emotional, which is why the case for buying a home can't simply be rationalized by a financial model.
+Your reasons are often justifiably emotional, which is why the case for buying a home can’t simply be rationalized by a financial model.

 A home needs to meet your requirements, but it shouldn’t impede you from reaching your other financial priorities like providing for your family or living a comfortable retirement.